 Face it, you’re going to have to go somewhere eventually and the travel coupon you’ll receive will save you lots of money, as well as save lives!
 Seize the moment!

-Disclosure: I was the guest of Expedia in Memphis for a tour of St Jude Children’s Research Hospital and Target House in order to learn more about this month’s fundraiser.
+Disclosure: I was the guest of Expedia in Memphis for a tour of St Jude Children’s Research Hospital and Target House.
 All opinions are my own.